 McNay Art Museum: Free Thursday nights sponsored by H-E-B from 4-9 p.m., cover general admission (special exhibit access is $10).
 The First Sunday of each month has free general admission from 12 p.m.-5 p.m. thanks to the Dickson Allen Foundation.
 Teens 19 and under are free daily.
 Present your Bank of America or Merrill Lynch credit or debit card and picture ID on the first full weekend of every month for one free general admission.
 Free on-site parking is available.

 Hours are Wednesday and Friday 10 a.m.-6 p.m., Thursday 10 a.m.-9 p.m., and Saturday 10 a.m.-5 p.m.

 6000 North New Braunfels Avenue San Antonio, TX

 The Briscoe Western Art Museum: Free admission for children 12 and under.
 Active military and their family (up to 4 people) admitted free daily.
 Free admission Tuesday 4-9 p.m..
 The museum will also be free (and have special events) on July 27th for the National Day of the Cowboy.
 Present your Bank of America or Merrill Lynch credit or debit card and picture ID on the first full weekend of every month for one free general admission.

 Hours are Monday 10 a.m.-5 p.m., Tuesday 10 a.m.-9 p.m., Wednesday – Saturday 10 a.m.-5 p.m., and Sunday 10 a.m.-3 p.m.

 210 West Market Street San Antonio, TX

-Find more fun things to do in San Antonio with kids over on this post which includes paid sites like Six Flags Fiesta Texas, Sea World and Aquatica, the San Antonio Zoo, the San Antonio Botanical Gardens and more.
+Find more fun things to do in San Antonio with kids, including paid attractions such as Six Flags Fiesta Texas, Sea World and Aquatica, the San Antonio Zoo, the San Antonio Botanical Gardens and more.